amanzi/amanzi/doc/input_spec/AmanziNativeSpecV6.rst

 * `"Observation Data: Integral`" returns the integral of the field quantity over the region specified

+* `"Observation Data: Extensive Integral`" returns the integral of an extensive variable over the region specified.
+Note that this should be used over the above Integal when the variable to be integrated is an extensive quantity, i.e. water content or flux.

 * `"Observation Data: Minimum`" and `"Observation Data: Maximum`" returns the minimum (respectively maximum) of the field quantity over the region specified

 .. code-block:: xml